4 Common Nursing Ethics Dilemmas

 “Every day, nurses in all hospital departments face a variety of ethical issues and they need to reconcile their own values with their nursing professional obligation,” said Marian Altman, RN, MS, CNS-BC, CCRN-K, clinical practice specialist with the American Association of Critical-Care Nurses (AACN).

 “There are a variety of reasons that nurses are not able to reconcile this conflict, such as lack of resources to do so and lack of time.
 Not addressing ethical issues is a problem.
-If the nurse ignores the issue, it may lead to burnout and their leaving the unit and/or the nursing profession.”
+If the nurse ignores the issue, it may lead to burnout and they're leaving the unit and/or the nursing profession.”

 Nurses who do not heed the nursing code of ethics could also find themselves in legal trouble.